confluence/python-textbok/python_notes/Loop_Control_Statements.rst

 ^^^^^^^^^^

 #.
 Modify the example above to include type conversion of the properties: age should be an integer, height and weight should be floats, and name and surname should be strings.

 ..
-Todo:: exercise ideas: add type conversion and exception handling to the snippet above.
-The exception handling one should be put in the exception chapter.

-..
 Todo:: change you to we almost everywhere